hochstrasserio/wirecard/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Total Downloads][ico-downloads]][link-downloads]

-An unofficial, but well made SDK for making payments with [Wirecard](http://wirecard.at).
+An unofficial SDK for making payments with [Wirecard](http://wirecard.at).

-For general information about making payments with Wirecard in your application, see the [Wirecard Integration Wiki][Integration Wiki].
+For general information about making payments with Wirecard in your application, visit the [Wirecard Integration Wiki][Integration Wiki].

-You can get an account for the Integration Wiki for free by signing up on the Wiki’s signup page.
+Get an account for the Integration Wiki, by signing up on the Wiki’s signup page for free.

 [Integration Wiki]: http://integration.wirecard.at